Captured by Scott Zesch (362 pages, 8 copies + Audiobook)

 With a historian’s rigor and a novelist’s eye, Zesch’s The Captured paints a vivid portrait of life on the Texas frontier, offering a rare account of captivity.

-City Baker’s Guide to Country Living by Louise Miller (9 copies + Audiobook)
+City Baker’s Guide to Country Living by Louise Miller (342 pages, 9 copies + Audiobook)

 When Olivia Rawlings—pastry chef extraordinaire for an exclusive Boston dinner club—sets not just her flambéed dessert but the entire building alight, she escapes to the most comforting place she can think of—the idyllic town of Guthrie, Vermont, home of Bag Balm, the country’s longest-running contra dance, and her best friend Hannah.